 In this project, you will have an opportunity to apply the data mining algorithms and techniques you learned in the class to some real-world problems.
 You can choose any problem that you are interested in, and formalize it into a data mining task.
 Then you get some data related to the task and apply some data mining algorithms to your data.
 Also you need to evaluate and compare your algorithms.
-You should submit a report, together with your data and code.
-Finally, you need to present your project to the whole class.
+And finally, you should submit a report, together with your data and code.